01 of 08

 08 of 08

-Finish Your Puritan, Pilgrim, Leprechaun Hat, Shako or Fez
+Finish Your Puritan, Pilgrim, Leprechaun Hat, Shako, or Fez

-For a Fez or Tarboosh - This style of hat is found in many places throughout the middle East, Greece and Turkey.
-The Fez is often a deep red color, but they can be made in other colors as well.
-To finish a Fez, trim the base of the crown so that it is even at the base.
+This style of hat is found in many places throughout the Middle East, Greece, and Turkey.
+The fez is often a deep red color, but it can be made in other colors as well.
+To finish a fez, trim the base of the crown so that it is even at the base.
 Make a small tassel from embroidery thread and attach it to the center of the crown of the hat.

-Other Hat Styles - The capotain with shorter crowns is often seen as a woman's riding hat, and with a larger looser brim, it was seen on farm laborers in Europe and hillbillies in America.
+The capotain with shorter crowns is often seen as a woman's riding hat, and with a larger looser brim, it was seen on farm laborers in Europe and hillbillies in America.
 This is a very useful style of hat to learn to make, as you can adapt it for many purposes.